reuhreuh/henrikapi-val-client/README.md

 ```

 ### Usage
-Just instanciate the client with API key and Region :
+Just instanciate the client with API key :

 ```java
 HenrikApiClient client = new HenrikApiClient("HDEV-XXX");